khughitt/linear-models-study-group/01-linear-algebra-review-i/README.md

 - _m_ x _n_ (Lay)
 - _n_ x _p_ (Commonly used in machine learning)

+### Matrix applications

+While we are on the topic, here are some of the many interpretations and applications of matrices:

+1. Systems of linear equations
+2. Planes in three dimensional space
+3. Data matrices (e.g. with rows = observations and columns = features)
+4. Images (2d matrices representing intensity across spatial dimensions)
+5. Covariance matrices
+6. Linear maps

 ### Solving a linear system

 To solve a linear set of equations, we use **elementary row operations** to